osadalakmal/blog/content/posts/languages-designed-for-llms/index.md

   enable: true
 ---

-# Programming's New Frontier: The Rise of LLM-First Languages.

 Large Language Models (LLMs) have quickly become an integral part of modern software development.
 Today, most developers encounter them as coding assistants-tools that can generate code on demand by drawing upon patterns learned from vast quantities of open-source and proprietary code.
 These models can also reference online resources and produce functioning code in seconds.

 But as impressive as they are, this process is far from foolproof.